WillemD61/battery-planning/README.md

 Note that the current version is for simulation purposes only so no actual battery interface is present and the interface is assumed to be very simple.
 The abttery system sends a current charge level and can receive three commands: Off, Charge, Discharge.

-# Limitation of the program
+# Limitations of the program

 It does not take into account any tax effects in the planning as these will differ strongly from country to country, but this could easily be added.

 It assumes a 100% efficiency in the process, i.e. the energy received and paid for from the grid is fully stored in the battery (and vice versa).
 Once a real efficiency is known, this should be included in the profitability calculation of each charge/discharge and discharge/charge action pair.

 It does not yet plan for electricity consumption or production (solar) in the home network.
 It can however be used to re-plan after a situation has changed as result of consumption or production.
+Taking into account the home consumption and/or production will be future development with dzVents scripts.

 # Get your API token for retrieving electricity prices.